JetBrains/teamcity-documentation/topics/configuring-vcs-settings.md

 <td>

-Define whether you want to clean all files in the checkout directory before the build.
+Define whether you want to delete all files in the checkout directory before the build.
 See [Clean Checkout](clean-checkout.md) for details.

 </td></tr></table>